gerph/riscos64-simple-binaries/changelogs/current/fileio-functions.md

 ### Changed
 - clib: The error handler now reports a backtrace when it is called.
 - time: Reading lines or characters from `stdin` now freezes the `clock()`.
+- backtrace: Checks for address range of parameters, to identify corrupt stacks.

 ### Fixed
 - stdio: Fix for `freopen` on stdin, stdout, or stderr causing a backtrace.